noahehall/theBookOfNoah/0current/databases/db_architectures.md

 ### multi-model

-- go for the native multi models, and not the ones enhanced with extensions/plugins/etc
+- go for the native multi models, and not the ones enhanced with extensions/plugins/etc (timescale is dope tho)

 - longlist
   - arangodb